 SOME OTHER PARTS TO SOURCE ON YOUR OWN

 If you have ever done a custom conversion before you are no stranger to the fact there are lots of small details that need to be worked through.
 Because the way we have done the conversion may differ completely from your build this can be a challenge to provide a detail specific list of each and every part.
 We’ll do our best to summarize.

-Exhaust work - A stock Dodge downpipe can provide for a good start.
+Exhaust work - DCS Part #1808 or a stock Dodge downpipe can provide for a good start.

 Throttle Cable - Dodge stock throttle cable.
 We used a Chevy gas pedal and they work great together.

 Extra Battery- Not completely necessary but you may want to consider depending where you live